Safety Case Patterns for VLA-based driving systems: Insights from SimLingo: Proposed Method

 Figure \ref{fig:reject_pattern} describes the \textit{RI} pattern.
 This pattern allows arguing the safety surrounding the capability of a given VLA-based driving system to reject a dangerous instruction.
 This pattern showcases common scenarios that the vehicle might find itself in when trying to safely handle user instructions, such as the vehicle being at an intersection in which a dangerous instruction could lead to a crash.
 Figure \ref{fig:accept_pattern} represents the \textit{AAI} pattern.
 This pattern allows arguing the safety surrounding the capability for a given VLA-based driving system to accept safe and/or adequate user instructions.

 Using both patterns and insights from the HARA process, we then introduce a generic approach to create safety cases for instruction-based VLA systems.
-Our algorithm is available on GitHub\footnote{Link to the safety case creation algorithm and to the results of the HARA process: \href{https://github.com/GerhardYu/RAISE-respository.git}{https://github.com/GerhardYu/RAISE-respository}}.
+Algorithm \ref{algorithm:raise} describes this approach.
 This algorithm operationalizes our new safety case design approach.
-This algorithm provide to professionals some guidance on how to create a safety case for VLA-based driving systems.
+This algorithm provides professionals with some guidance on how to create a safety case for VLA-based driving systems.
 This algorithm aims to systematically construct a safety case for a VLA-based driving system by first analyzing system documentation and outputs.
 Then, it applies an appropriate hazard analysis and/or risk assessment technique (e.g., HARA) to identify hazards and safety goals.
 Using the results of the risk assessment technique, it then relies on patterns to incrementally build a structured argument, starting from a top safety goal, and iteratively decomposing it into strategies, sub-goals, and supporting evidence.